yuelchen/java-coding-interview-prep/README.md

 # Java Interview Prep
-This repository is a collection of Java projects for brushing up on Data Structures and Algorithms.
+This repository is a collection of Java projects for brushing up on Data Structures, Algorithms and more!

 ## 👋 Hello 👋
 If you found this work to be helpful and would like support me, please consider getting me a ☕ ko-fi :)